How to Bake the Perfect Potato

 When the time comes to prepare your baked potatoes, they will need to be washed thoroughly.
 They were grown in fertilized dirt, right?

-Wash each potato carefully with a potato brush or a clean new sponge, being careful not to damage the skin.
-The skin has lots of beneficial fiber and we want to eat it right?
+Wash each potato carefully with a brush or a clean new sponge, careful not to damage the skin.
+The skin has lots of beneficial fiber and we want to eat it.
 Place the potatoes on a clean paper towel and let them dry.

 Sometimes a potato can explode in the oven during the baking process.
 It is not likely, but it can happen.